ksanjeevan/torchparse/README.md

 #### *[_module]*: sub-module sequential blocks
 Even for a sequential model there might be transformations applied in the `forward` call that aren't defined in the `nn.Module` (e.g.: example above where the `conv_module` will be seperatley defined from the `recur_module` since the `foraward` call will deal with the reshapes, packing sequences, etc.).

+For now only allow shallow submodules (i.e. every config can have any number of sequential submodules).

 `torchparse.parse_cfg` will return an `nn.ModuleDict`.
 If no submodules are explicitly defined, the `nn.ModuleDict` will only have one key (`main`) mapping to the defined `nn.Sequential`.

 #### *REPEATx*: for repeating blocks of layers